appendix-b

 Throughout the book, examples, code, and exercises are based on a specific graph database: Neo4j.
-Nevertheless, all the theories, the algorithms, and even the code can be easily adapted to work with any graph database on the market now and (with a good approximation) in the future.
-The reasons why I selected this database among others are
+Nevertheless, all the theories, the algorithms, and even the code can be easily adapted to work with any graph database.
+We selected this database because

-• It is a native graph database (with all the consequences that it brings as explained throughout the book).
+• It is a native graph database (with all the related consequences, as explained in the book).

 • It has a broad community of experts.

-According to DB-Engines (https://db-engines.com/en/ranking_trend/graph+dbms), Neo4j has been the most popular graph DBMS for the last several years (figure B.1).[1]
+According to DB-Engines (https://db-engines.com/en/ranking_trend/graph+dbms), Neo4j has been the most popular graph DBMS for a number of years (figure B.1).

-This appendix provides the minimum amount of information necessary to get started with Neo4j and how to use it throughout the book.
-It covers a generic introduction about Neo4j, installation instructions, and a description of the Cypher language (the language used to query the database).
+This appendix provides the minimum amount of information necessary to get started with Neo4j and use it in the book.
+We introduce Neo4j, give installation instructions, and describe the Cypher language (the language used to query the database).
 We’ll also discuss the configuration of some plugins used in the examples.

 B.2.2 Neo4j Desktop installation